walter-a-jablonowski/damn-small-engine/README.md

 ... with popular templating systems:

 * [Mustache PHP](https://github.com/bobthecow/mustache.php) (free) - Unusual syntax, could require some learning - but I like that class mapping feature.
-All logic in code, just like Damn Small Engine, that's nice.
+All logic in code, that's nice.
 The engine code seems too large, should be maintainable (just in case there are no updates).
 * [Laravel Blade](https://laravel.com/docs/5.8/blade) (free) - Again: I like some of their features, but I'm unsure if this is really needed.
 See how much code they [are using](https://github.com/laravel/framework/tree/5.8/src/Illuminate/View) and compare 2 [Damn Small Engine's few classes](src/).

 ## Features